Nordfjordeid

-Nordfjordeid is the administrative centre of Stad Municipality in Vestland county, western Norway.
-It is located at the end of the Eidsfjorden, an arm of the main Nordfjorden, west of the large lake Hornindalsvatnet.
-The village of Stårheim is located about 12 km to the west, the village of Mogrenda is about 5 km to the east, and the village of Lote is about 7 km to the southeast.
+Nordfjordeid is the regional capital of Nordfjord and the administrative centre of Stad Municipality in Vestland county, Norway.
+Situated at the end of Eidsfjorden (an arm of Nordfjorden), west of the lake Hornindalsvatnet.
+The village serves as a commercial and cultural hub for the greater Nordfjord region..

+As of 2024, the 2.53-square-kilometre (630-acre) urban area (tettsted) has a population of 3,178.